best vitamins for gut health

 A super mineral for skin, hormone, & immune health

 While obviously not a vitamin, we would be remiss without mentioning one of our most popular and effective probiotics for overall gut health.
-Megaspore is a soil-based probiotic, which means it is able to survive the harsh environment of the gut that typically destroys probiotics before reaching their destination.
+Root Spore Probiotic is a soil-based probiotic, which means it is able to survive the harsh environment of the gut that typically destroys probiotics before reaching their destination.
 Soil-based probiotics have shown to balance gut bacteria, produce antioxidants, improve leaky gut, and lower inflammation in the body.
-Read more about Megaspore and soil-based probiotics.
+Read more about Soil-Based Probiotics.

 Fiber for Gut Health